Nursery admissions 2025-26

 Parents who are not eligible can purchase additional hours.
 You will need to contact the nursery for information concerning the cost of additional hours and any additional charges.
 Full-time places will be subject to availability.

-Only 15 hour a week places will be offered as part of this coordinated scheme.
+Only 15 hour a week places will be offered as part of the coordinated scheme.

 By email